Why are good people divided by politics and religion? Why do some people like spicy food while others do not? The answers, it turns out, are related.

 I believe the same can be true of our politics.
 It will require us to try new foods—even food we end up disliking—but we have to make the effort.
 Here’s to trying more spicy peppers.

-If you enjoyed this article, you can read more like it here.
+If you enjoyed this article, you can read more bipartisan debates, op-eds, and interviews here.
 Or, follow The Righteous Mind here.

 Divided We Fall is a 501c(3) non-profit publication run by a dedicated team of volunteers.
 We depend on the generosity of readers like you to continue our work of providing bipartisan dialogue for the politically engaged.
 Please consider making a tax-deductible contribution today!